-If you are a small business owner searching for the key to instant marketing success, then you need to prepare yourself for disappointment.
-In today’s competitive marketing landscape, there is no shortcut or quick fix for lackluster marketing.
-Marketing brilliance requires long-term, sustained dedication and expertise in a variety of subspecialties.
-Below are ten marketing myths that prove there is no silver bullet in the marketing arena.
+If you’re a small business owner searching for the key to instant marketing success, prepare yourself for disappointment.
+In today’s competitive marketing landscape, there’s no shortcut or quick fix for lackluster marketing.
+Marketing excellence requires long-term, sustained dedication and expertise in a variety of subspecialties.
+That’s why I’m sharing ten marketing myths that prove there is no silver bullet to marketing success.

-Reality: One single person will not be able to master all of a company’s marketing needs.
+Reality: One person will not be able to master all of your company’s marketing needs.

-Remaining competitive in today’s cutthroat business world requires a comprehensive arsenal of diverse marketing tools with specialists who know how to employ them.
-With marketing experts identifying over 150 distinct types of marketing, it is virtually impossible for one single person to possess expertise in every type of marketing.
+Remaining competitive in today’s cut-throat business world requires a comprehensive arsenal of diverse marketing tools with specialists who know how to employ them.
+With marketing experts identifying over 150 distinct types of marketing, it’s impossible for one person to possess expertise in every one.

 “If ever you wanted evidence of just how sweeping and fragmented ‘marketing’ is, try making a list of every kind of marketing out there.
 It starts simple enough, with search marketing, email marketing, product marketing, viral marketing — next thing you know, you have over a hundred terms!”